mxroute/mxlookup/README.md

-# mxlookup
+# mxlookup Plugin for Roundcube

-Plugin for Roundcube that performs a lookup of the login user's MX records and dynamically chooses their imap_host from it.
+The mxlookup plugin for Roundcube performs a lookup of the login user's MX records and dynamically chooses the `imap_host` based on the retrieved MX records.
+This allows for flexible configuration of the IMAP host based on the user's domain.

-The plugin was originally developed for MXroute, and there's one part in mxlookup.php that you can find specific to us:
+## Features

+- Retrieves the MX records for the user's domain
+- Filters out MX records containing the word "relay"
+- Selects the lowest priority MX record as the `imap_host` value
+- Validates the `imap_host` IP address against a whitelist

+## Requirements

+- Roundcube webmail version X.X.X or higher

+## Installation

+1. Clone the mxlookup plugin repository into your Roundcube plugins directory:

+    git clone https://github.com/your-username/mxlookup.git plugins/mxlookup

+2. Add "mxlookup" to the plugins array in your Roundcube config/config.inc.php file:

+    $config['plugins'] = array('mxlookup');

+3. In the same config/config.inc.php file, set the imap_host configuration option to a default value.
+For example:

+    $config['imap_host'] = 'default';

+This ensures that the user does not see a "server" box on the login form.

+4. Create a whitelist.txt file in the plugins/mxlookup directory.
+This file should contain a list of approved IP addresses (one per line) that are allowed to be used as imap_host values.
+This whitelist prevents the plugin from being utilized by users on unauthorized servers.
+Example whitelist.txt file:

+    192.168.0.10
+    10.0.0.5

+## Customization

+- Filtering MX Records

+The original mxlookup plugin was developed for MXroute.
+If you need to modify the filtering of MX records, you can adjust the following code snippet in plugins/mxlookup/mxlookup.php:

     // Filter out any MX records containing the word "relay"
     $mx_records = array_filter($mx_records, function ($record) {
         return strpos($record['target'], 'relay') === false;
     });

-Because what we wanted here was to pull the MX records for the login user's entered domain and subtract any records containing the string "relay" in them.
-At the least, this probably won't get in your way.
-At most, you might want to change it or remove it.

-To install this plugin, clone the repo to your Roundcube plugin directory, add "mxlookup" to the array of enabled plugins in your config.inc.php, and in your config.inc.php you should set imap_host to a default value (Even just literally "default" is fine).
-You need to set imap_host to something or the user will see a "server" box on the login form that will interrupt your login flow.

-The whitelist.txt file should contain a list of IP addresses (one per line) of servers that are approved for users to login to.
-This is to prevent the plugin from being utilized by customers of servers run by someone other than you.
+You can modify or remove this code snippet based on your specific requirements.